Segmental instability of lumbar spine is one of the important causes of back pain.

-When the forces within physiological limits are applied to the spine, the movements occur within specific physiological range, with small person-to-person variations.
+When the forces within physiological limits are applied to the spine, the movements occur within the specific physiological range, with small person-to-person variations.

-During spinal movements, the adjacent vertebrae maintain their relationship with each other due to configuration, orientation and integrity facet joints, ligaments and intervertebral discs.
+During spinal movements, the adjacent vertebrae maintain their relationship with each other due to the configuration, orientation and integrity facet joints, ligaments and intervertebral discs.

 Segmental instability means greater than normal range of motion.
 The condition often develops when a particular disc or facet joint degenerates to an extent that it no longer supports the weight of the body through that segment.